MSG: The Messenger: Production

-The film was shot at various locations of Maharashtra, Karnataka and Kerala.
+The film was shot at various locations in Maharashtra, Karnataka and Kerala.
 The movie also features 1 million, three hundred-thousand extras.
 The film was completed in 67 days.
 The cast had almost no training in film or acting.
 For the song 'Never Ever' about 125,000 performers continued their shot for three days, and on a count of three, 70 thousand candles were lit within 45 seconds.
 Singh held a three-day concert at the Shah Satnam Ji Stadium in Sirsa, Haryana, from 16 August, which is part of the movie.

 Certification

 The film was denied a release certificate by the Central Board of Film Certification and was sent to a revising committee.
 The members of the CBFC objected to the portrayal of Singh as a God in the movie.
 On 15 January 2015 the film was cleared for screening by the Film Certification Appellate Tribunal.
 Singh denied that he had called himself God in the film (at the time the film was titled, MSG: Messenger of God).
 He further added that there was nothing objectionable in his film and that the CBFC had muted just two words.
 Punjab and Haryana High Court also allowed the release of the film.
 The film was fully cleared by the board with a U Certificate and released on 13 February 2015.